Berkshire's Local Nature Recovery Strategy

 • Provisional timescale

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Provisional timescale on Facebook Share Provisional timescale on Twitter Share Provisional timescale on Linkedin Email Provisional timescale link

-Summer 2023 - Preparing for consultation, baseline map creation
+Summer 2023 - Preparing for consultation, Baseline Map creation

-Autumn 2023 - Introductory Webinars
+Autumn 2023 - Introductory Webinars, Species Longlist creation

-Winter 2024 - Analysis of Consultation 1
+Winter 2023 - Engagement Survey, Analysis of Engagement Survey

 • Implementation and Delivery

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Implementation and Delivery on Facebook Share Implementation and Delivery on Twitter Share Implementation and Delivery on Linkedin Email Implementation and Delivery link

 The Royal Borough of Windsor and Maidenhead is responsible for producing the strategy.
 It will have a role in implementing it.
 This will become clearer with further guidance from DEFRA on delivery.
 Delivery of the strategy will begin after creation, likely in late 2024.
 The supporting authorities (Bracknell Forest Council, Reading Borough Council, Slough Borough Council, West Berkshire Council, Wokingham Borough Council and Natural England) will assist with production of the strategy.